-Education opportunities abound in Frederick County which has a well respected primary education system.
-In addition, higher education opportunities exist with a growing student base at the following establishments;
+Education opportunities abound in Frederick County which has a well-respected primary education system.
+In addition, higher education opportunities exist with a growing student base at the following establishments:

-- Shenandoah University - Lord Fairfax Community College
+- Shenandoah University

+- Lord Fairfax Community College

+- Old Dominion University

+- Satellite Office on the Lord Fairfax campus

 The community has an excellent healthcare system which is centered around the Valley Health Systems.
-Facilities include:
+Facilities include: The rate of expansion of the Valley Health System has increased significantly in the last 10 years.
+Facilities in the Winchester-Frederick County area now include:

 - Winchester Medical Center

 - Regional Referral Center

 - Level II Trauma Center

+- Heart and Vascular Center

+- Cancer Center

+- Diagnostic and Imaging Center

 - Quick Care / Urgent Care Centers

 - Health and Wellness Center

-Frederick County provides a high quality of life which is considered to be an important factor in recruiting companies and maintaining a desirable workforce.
+Frederick County provides a high quality of life quality of living which is considered to be an important factor in recruiting companies and maintaining a desirable workforce.
 The City of Winchester, with its successful downtown walking mall, is a resource for additional workforce and provides numerous retail and entertainment opportunities.

 Current office and industrial operations within the community provide for diversity in current business markets.
-The area is not linked to one major industry or employer.
+The economic strength of the area is further enhanced by the fact that the area is not linked to one major industry or employer.
 There is a redundancy in resources offered at certain business parks.
 In addition, a Foreign Trade Zone with several locations provides tax free trade areas.